ttuckerm/trendzo-working-5-7-25/comprehensive development plan.md

    - Create Content Repurposing Engine rule modification

 **Additional Testing Checkpoint Items for Conversational AI Brain Interface:**
-- Verify that conversation transcripts are properly stored in Firebase
+- Verify that conversation transcripts are properly stored in Supabase
 - Test the NLP processing for accuracy in extracting entities and intents
 - Confirm framework mapping correctly associates new patterns with existing frameworks
 - Test the implementation proposal generation for completeness